-Sandwich degree courses with professional placement and study abroad

-11. Where approved at validation, Honours Degrees may be offered as 480 credit sandwich degree courses with an integrated professional placement and study abroad (reflected in the course title with the bracketed suffix 'with Professional Placement and Study Abroad').
+Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Owner: Academic Registrar Page 30 of 32 Sandwich degree courses with professional placement and study abroad 11.
+Where approved at validation, Honours Degrees may be offered as 480 credit sandwich degree courses with an integrated professional placement and study abroad (reflected in the course title with the bracketed suffix 'with Professional Placement and Study Abroad').
 12. Students must confirm their wish to include a sandwich year with professional placement and study abroad in their programme of study by the middle of the year prior to the intended sandwich year.
-Where there are specific eligibility criteria for engaging in a sandwich year with professional placement and study abroad in addition to the standard progression requirements outlined in paragraph 86 above, these will be approved at the point of validation and must be made explicit to students and potential applicants.
+Where there are specific eligibility criteria for engaging in a sandwich year with professional placement and study abroad in addition to the standard progression requirements outlined in paragraph 89 above, these will be approved at the point of validation and must be made explicit to students and potential applicants.
 To be eligible to engage in a sandwich year involving study abroad, students are normally expected to achieve an overall average Level 4 mark of 50% or above.
-Eligibility to proceed to the sandwich year will be confirmed by the Assessment Board

-13. During their sandwich year (normally between Levels 5 and 6), students must:

-- a. spend at least 15 weeks in supervised work experience (equivalent to 600 hours) either in the UK or overseas.
-This will be assessed on a pass / fail basis in accordance with paragraph 5 of this Appendix above, with a pass resulting in the award of 60 placement credits; and - b. complete at least 40 credits (or equivalent) of study abroad at an appropriate level for their stage of study and produce a reflective account of their period of study abroad which is worth 20 credits.
+Eligibility to proceed to the sandwich year will be confirmed by the Assessment Board 13.
+During their sandwich year (normally between Levels 5 and 6), students must: a. spend at least 15 weeks in supervised work experience (equivalent to 600 hours) either in the UK or overseas.
+This will be assessed on a pass / fail basis in accordance with paragraph 5 of this Appendix above, with a pass resulting in the award of 60 placement credits; and b. complete at least 30 credits (or equivalent) of study abroad at an appropriate level for their stage of study and produce a reflective account of their period of study abroad which is worth 30 credits.
 This period of study abroad will be assessed on a pass/fail basis (i.e. with no marks conversion) in accordance with paragraph 9 of this appendix above, with successful completion of 60 credits or equivalent of study (including the reflective account) constituting a pass.

 14. Students must pass both the professional placement and the study abroad in order for this to be reflected in their award title.
 Any student who fails their year of professional placement and study abroad will be transferred to the associated 360 credit honours degree course.

-ANNEXES - APPROVED VARIATIONS

-Variations to the Framework and Regulations for Undergraduate Awards have been approved for the following courses, with details provided in the attached annexes:
+Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Page 31 of 32 ANNEXES - APPROVED VARIATIONS There are currently no approved variations to the Framework and Regulations for Undergraduate Awards.
+Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Owner: Academic Registrar Page 32 of 32